-CAAIN is committing \$6M CAD in funding to support collaborative activities that will bridge the gap between the development of new innovations in agriculture and their adoption in the commercial space.

-CAAIN is seeking applications for research and innovation projects that:
+CAAIN is committing up to \$2M CAD in funding to support collaborative activities that will bridge the gap between the development of new innovations in livestock production and their adoption in the commercial space.
+CAAIN is seeking applications for research and innovation projects in livestock production that:

-- 1) Advance the development, use, and value of automation and robotics in agri-food production and primary processing; - 2) Support the creation of data-based decision-making tools that can be applied to improve knowledge, reduce risk or optimize production; and/or - 3) Contribute to the implementation of a smart farm platform or smart farm networks to support technology adoption through fulsome integration of partners; creation frameworks for validation, demonstration and scaling; and training of a technologically proficient agricultural workforce. (see Appendix 1 for a description of Smart Farms and Smart Farm Networks)
+- 1) Advance the development, use, and value of automation and robotics - 2) Support the creation of data-based decision-making tools that can be applied to improve knowledge, reduce risk or optimize production; and/or - 3) Contribute to the implementation of a smart farm platform or smart farm networks to support technology adoption through fulsome integration of partners; creation frameworks for validation, demonstration and scaling; and training of a technologically proficient agricultural workforce. (see Appendix 1 for a description of Smart Farms and Smart Farm Networks)